Auckland68/SQLProjects/README.md

-This repository contains projects using SQL
+This repository contains projects using SQL using both notebooks and script files created in MySQL Workbench